London Tickets

 • Book everything in advance: London is one of the world's most popular Christmas destinations.
 To avoid disappointment, book flights, trains, hotels, and all major attractions, especially festive dining and palace tours, as far in advance as possible.

-• Check Palace opening times: Buckingham Palace's State Rooms are only open for a limited period during the winter, for special, pre-booked tours.
+• Check Palace opening times: Buckingham Palace's East Wing is only open for a limited period during the winter, for special, pre-booked tours.
 These are separate from the main summer opening.
 Check the official Royal Collection Trust website for specific dates and to purchase tickets, as they sell out very quickly.

 • Dress for the weather: London in December is cold, damp, and has early sunsets.
 Pack warm layers, a waterproof coat, a hat, and comfortable, waterproof shoes, as you will be doing a lot of walking.